llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

 class RebelliousBehavior(Behavior):
     """
-    Type of Behavior where the individual does not conform to the society, and changes their identity.
+    Type of Behavior where the individual does not conform to the society and changes their identity.
     """

     def act(self, identity: List[str], society: 'Society') -> List[str]: